There are over 50 different ways in which you can market your consulting business.

 Unfortunately, when I first started exhibiting my consulting business, I didn’t have a clue!

 I spent far too much money on my stand, I didn’t do the right things to attract the right audience, I had no plan beyond simply turning up, and I chose the wrong events!

-To help you to avoid these mistakes, in this article I’m going to layout a simple 5-step process to ensure you make exhibiting your consulting business a success.
+To help you to avoid these mistakes, in this article I’m going to layout 15 key considerations to ensure you make exhibiting your consulting business a success.

 The first thing to do when exhibiting is to find the right events to exhibit at.

 To know this, you need to do some research.

 Start by looking online to find relevant industry events.
 Ask your existing audience on social media what events they’ve attended in the past.
 Talk to friends, and current and former colleagues.
 Ask around at local networking events, look in industry press.

 Once you’ve identified potential events, attend them as a delegate.
 There’s no better way to understand an event than first hand experience.